-This property is located in the upper portion of the Sand Creek East Fork Drainage Basin.
+This property is located in the upper portion of the Sand Creek Drainage Basin.
 Based on a field investigation, the property contains approximately 80% ground cover made up of primarily field grasses, weeds, cacti and yuccas, with no trees on-site.
-The southwestern portion of the site along with a gravel access road traversing the site are the areas of the property that are currently disturbed.
+However, a good portion of the site has been disturbed by underground utility installations, utility easements, gravel access roads, material borrow areas and associated haul roads.
 The Natural Resource Conservation Service has mapped the general soil type as coarse sandy loam.
-More specifically described as Type 71, Pring Coarse Sandy Loam and Type 19, Columbine gravelly sandy loam with 3 to 5% slopes.
+More specifically described as Type 8 - Blakeland loamy sand and Type - 19 Columbine gravelly sandy loam with 3 to 5% slopes.
 The soils have generally been described to have moderate to moderately rapid permeabilities.
 Possible hazards with soil erosion are present on-site but can be controlled with vegetation.
 The majority of the soils have been described to have slight to moderate erosion hazards.
-(Reference: taken from Soils Report prepared by Entech Engineering, September 2024)
+(Reference: taken from Soils Report prepared by Entech Engineering, June 2023)

 The entire site currently drains as sheet flow in a southerly direction.
-The total disturbance area encompasses nearly the entire site as shown on the Grading and Erosion Control Plan and totals approximately 52.3 ac.
-No springs, stream crossings, landscape irrigation return flows or construction dewatering is anticipated within the limits of construction of this site.
+The total disturbance area encompasses the entire site along with some small off-site areas owned by Sterling Ranch as shown on the Grading and Erosion Control Plan and totals approximately 49.9 ac.
+No streams, springs, landscape irrigation return flows or construction dewatering is anticipated within the limits of construction of this site.
 Should any of the above items occur unexpectedly, BMPs shall be implemented immediately.
 The local regulatory agency shall be notified for approval of the BMPs and methods.